 The Keynesian theory of money demand is also called liquidity preference theory.
-This article tries to explain about Keynesian theory of money demand and elaborate how it differs from classical theory of money demand.
+This article tries to explain about Keynesian theory of money demand and elaborate on how it differs from the classical theory of money demand.

 Assumption of Two Assets World